PiggyAwesome/useless/README.md

-Yo mamma so fat the last time she saw 90210 was on a scale
+Yo mamma so fat I took a picture of her last Christmas and its still printing